HL7-FAST/consent-management-server/README.md

 ## Security

-The server currently does not enable any security interface - OAuth, UDAP, etc.
+The server currently does not enable any security interface beyond HTTPS - OAuth, UDAP, etc.

 ## Questions and Contributions